bixBeta/scRNA-WS24/Lessons/Week2.md

 ```

-VlnPlot(sobj, features = c("nCount_RNA", "nFeature_RNA" , "log10GenesPerUMI", "percent.mt"), pt.size = 0.1, group.by = "orig.ident", ncol = 4)
+VlnPlot(sobj, features = c("nCount_RNA", "nFeature_RNA" , "log10GenesPerUMI", "percent.mt"),
+    pt.size = 0.1, group.by = "orig.ident", ncol = 4)

 ```

-If you do not want to display points/dots on the violin plot change `pt.size = 0`
+If you do not wish to display points/dots on the violin plot change `pt.size = 0`